nasaharvest/crop-mask/README.md

 earthengine authenticate                    # Authenticates Earth Engine python -c "import ee; ee.Initialize()"      # Will raise error if not setup

-# Pull in latest EarthEngine tifs (you may need to rerun this command)
-gsutil -m cp -n -r gs://crop-mask-tifs2/tifs data/

 # Create features (you may need to rerun this command)
 python scripts/create_features.py